-Classes begin: September 8 Fall Reading Week: October 31 - November 6 Classes end: December 8 Exam period: December 10 - 22
+Classes begin: September 7, 2023

+Fall Reading Week: October 30 - November 5, 2023

+Classes end: December 8, 2023

+Exam period: December 10 - 22, 2023

-Contingency plan for an in-person class pivoting to 100% online learning
+Contingency plan

-In the event of a COVID-19 resurgence during the course that necessitates the course delivery moving away from face-to-face interaction, affected course content will be delivered entirely online, either synchronously (i.e., at times indicated in the timetable) or asynchronously (e.g., posted on OWL for students to view at their convenience).
+Although the intent is for this course to be delivered in person, should any university-declared emergency require some or all of the course to be delivered online, either synchronously or asynchronously, the course will adapt accordingly.
 The grading scheme will not change.
-Any remaining assessments will also be conducted online as determined by the course instructor.
+Any assessments affected will be conducted online as determined by the course instructor.